Total Pageviews

 Étude 13

 Sor now thickens the musical texture, expanding to three full fledged voices.
-As it happens, some years ago I wrote an analysis about this piece.
+As it happens, some years ago I wrote an analysis of this piece.
 You can find it here:

 https://pooretom.blogspot.com/2020/01/the-value-of-musical-analysis_1.html